 RAD = PAR (may use any office based participating provider).
 A complete list of these providers may be found on uhcprovider.com/findprovider.

 RAD = County (the name of a county, i.e., “MONT [Montgomery County]” is listed on the card).

 A complete list of county specific radiology vendors is found on uhcprovider.com/plans> Choose Your State > Commercial > Radiology Vendors.

 Verify the member’s copayments when verifying their eligibility.

 A PCP is defined as a physician specializing in family practice, internal medicine, pediatrics, or general practice.
-Other care providers will be included as primary physicians as required by state mandates.
+Other health care providers will be included as primary physicians as required by state mandates.
 Members are required to see their PCP or a covering physician at the address location that shares the same TIN listed on the Patient Eligibility screen.
 Some PCPs have multiple TINs but may not participate under each of those TINs for the member’s benefit plan.
-Before scheduling an appointment, it is important to verify the member’s assigned PCP and the TIN listed on the Patient Eligibility screen is the same TIN for the address location where the member will be seen.
-Submit your address corrections through the My Practice Profile Tool or call the phone number on the back of the member’s ID card before seeing the member.
+Before scheduling an appointment, verify the member’s assigned PCP and TIN (listed on the Patient Eligibility screen) matches the TIN address where the member will be seen.
+Submit your address corrections through My Practice Profile in the UnitedHealthcare Provider Portal, or call the phone number on the back of the member’s ID card before seeing the member.

-Female members may receive obstetrical and gynecological (OB/GYN) physician services directly from a participating OB/GYN, family practice physician, or surgeon identified by the medical group/IPA or UnitedHealthcare as providing OB/GYN physician services.
-This means the member may receive these services without prior authorization or a referral from her PCP.
+Female members may receive OB/GYN physician services directly from a participating OB/GYN, family practice physician, or surgeon identified by the medical group/IPA or UnitedHealthcare as providing OB/GYN physician services.
+This means the member may receive these services without prior authorization or a referral from the member’s PCP.
 In all cases, the physician must be affiliated with the member’s assigned medical group/IPA and participating with UnitedHealthcare.